-Low carb mashed cauliflower with butter, Parmesan and garlic tastes amazing.
+Low carb and keto mashed cauliflower with butter, Parmesan and garlic tastes amazing.
 Who needs mashed potatoes?

 This mashed cauliflower is creamy and so delicious.
 It’s such a wonderful substitute for high carb mashed potatoes.
 It feels good to eat something that’s comforting AND good for you!